truecharts/public/library/common/_docs/Values.yaml Explained.md

 ## tty

-Specifies whether the default container in a pod runs with `TTY` enabled.
+Specifies whether the main container in a pod runs with `TTY` enabled.

 <details>
 <summary>Show / Hide</summary>